 My electives, practicum, and dissertation were all focused on clinical work with couples.

 I've been in private practice since 2005.
 I've treated a variety of clients including work in both inpatient and outpatient hospital settings.
 I soon honed my practice with a specialty in couples’ therapy.
 I integrated several approaches, drawing primarily from Gottman Method Therapy, Solution-Focused Therapy, and Narrative Therapy.

 However, I fell in love with the evidence-based Emotionally-Focused Couples Therapy after taking an externship (4-day training) in 2011.
 I went on to take the Core Skills training over the course of the next year eventually becoming a Certified EFT therapist.

 Becoming certified was one of the most challenging and rigorous processes in my career, but it was well worth it.
 I've witnessed some of the most profound changes in distressed couples using this approach.

 I am now a clinical supervisor for those working toward licensure by the Florida state licensing board.
 I also supervise those wanting to be certificated in EFT and assist at local EFT trainings.

-One of my future goals is to author a relationship book.
+One of my goals was to author a relationship book.
 I've just completed my first!